Joseph S. Clark Jr.: U.S. Senate

 Clark announced his candidacy for the United States Senate in 1956.
 After winning the Democratic nomination over the opposition of Philadelphia's party leaders, he faced first-term Republican incumbent James H. Duff, a popular former governor, in the general election.
-During the campaign, Clark ran on a liberal platform which included support for increasing the minimum wage, expanding Social Security, and repealing the Taft–Hartley Act.
+During the campaign, Clark ran on a liberal platform which included support for increasing the federal minimum wage, expanding Social Security, and repealing the Taft–Hartley Act.
 He also criticized President Dwight D. Eisenhower on international and domestic matters, and attacked Senator Duff's poor attendance record.
 On November 6, 1956, Clark narrowly defeated Duff by a margin of 50.1%-49.7%, winning by less than 18,000 out of 4.5 million votes cast.
 At the same time in the presidential election, President Eisenhower, who by this time claimed his farm in Gettysburg as his permanent address, carried Pennsylvania by well over 600,000 votes.

 During his early tenure in the Senate, Clark earned a reputation as a strong supporter of civil rights and congressional reform.
 He sponsored the Manpower Development and Training Act and the Area Redevelopment Act.
 He often clashed with Lyndon B. Johnson while the latter was Senate Majority Leader.
 In 1962, Clark was re-elected to a second term after narrowly defeating Congressman James E. Van Zandt by a 51%-49% margin.

 Clark was appointed to the Democratic Steering Committee in 1963, but conservative Southern Democrats thwarted his efforts to appoint more liberal Senators to committees.
 He was a critic of the Senate itself, which he called a "self-perpetuating oligarchy" in a 1963 address on the Senate floor.
 He challenged the seniority system and the filibuster.
 In 1964, he endorsed Genevieve Blatt, the state Secretary of Internal Affairs, over Judge Michael Musmanno in the Democratic senatorial primary.
 Clark's opposition to Musmanno was not well received by the Italian American community, who largely voted against Clark in 1968.
 A member of the Senate Foreign Relations Committee, he voted for the Gulf of Tonkin Resolution in 1964 but soon became an outspoken opponent of the Vietnam War, condemning the war's escalation in 1965.

 In 1968, Clark was defeated for re-election to a third term by Congressman Richard Schweiker, losing 52% to 46%.
 His defeat is generally ascribed to his support of gun control, especially the 1968 Gun Control Act, and opposition to the Vietnam War.
 His campaign chairman in 1968 was Bucks County author James A. Michener.